Skip to Main Content

 Jury Duty Leave and Compensation

 No person shall be discharged from or deprived of their employment because of their attendance or service as a grand or traverse juror in any court.
 An employer who violates this rule will be held in contempt of the court upon which the employee is or has been in attendance.
 M.G.L. c.
 268 § 14A.
 Employers are required to pay employees their regular wages for the first three days, or part thereof, of juror service.
 Regular employment includes part-time, temporary, and casual employment as long as the employment hours of a juror reasonably may be determined by a schedule or by custom and practice established during the three-month period preceding the term of service of such juror.
 M.G.L. c.
 234A § 48.
-After three days, the commonwealth of Massachusetts will pay jurors $50 per day.
+Beginning on the fourth day of jury service, and each day after, the commonwealth of Massachusetts will pay jurors $50 per day.
 M.G.L. c.
 234A § 51.
+Beginning on the fourth day of grand jury service, and each day after, the commonwealth of Massachusetts will pay grand jurors at a rate determined for that particular grand juror.
+M.G.L. c.
+234A § 54.
+The rate for a particular grand juror will be the greater of either: $50 per day or an amount not to exceed the regular daily wages plus daily travel expenses in excess of those ordinarily incurred by the juror.
+The juror is entitled to receive this amount cumulatively from their employer and the commonwealth, however, the contribution by the commonwealth shall not exceed $50 per day.
+M.G.L. c.
+234A § 53.

 Voting Leave

-Under Massachusetts law, only employers of manufacturing, mechanical, or mercantile establishments are required to grant leave to employees to vote.
+Under Massachusetts law, owners, employers, superintendents, and overseers of manufacturing, mechanical, or mercantile establishments are required to grant leave to employees to vote.
 Those employers must grant leave to their employees, only upon request by the employee, and must grant the leave only for the period of two hours after the opening of the polls in the voting precinct, ward, or town in which the employees are entitled to vote.
 M.G.L. c.
 149 § 178.
-An employer that violates this law may be subject to a fine of up to $500.
+An employer that violates this law may be subject to a fine not to exceed $500.
 M.G.L c.
 149 § 180.

 Paid Leave

 Most Massachusetts employees are eligible for up to 26 weeks of combined family and medical leave per benefit year.
-These 26 weeks may include: (1) up to 20 weeks of paid medical leave to manage a personal serious health condition; (2) up to 12 weeks of paid family leave to care for a family member or to bond with a child; or (3) up to 26 weeks of paid family leave to care for a family member who is a member of the armed forces.
+These 26 weeks may include: (1) up to 20 weeks of paid medical leave to manage a personal serious health condition; (2) up to 12 weeks of paid family leave to care for a family member, to bond with a child, or to manage an emergency arising from the fact that a family member is on active duty; or (3) up to 26 weeks of paid family leave to care for a family member who is a member of the armed forces.
 M.G.L. c.
 175M § 2.

 Parental Leave Act

-The Massachusetts Parental Leave Act requires employers with six or more employees to provide no fewer than eight weeks of unpaid leave to employees for the birth or adoption of a child.
+The Massachusetts Parental Leave Act requires employers with six or more employees to provide no fewer than eight weeks of unpaid leave to eligible employees for the birth or for the placement of a child under the age of 18, or under the age of 23 if the child is mentally or physically disabled.
+An eligible employee is any employee who has completed a probationary period with the company not to exceed three months or has worked for the same employer full-time for at least three months if no probationary period is implemented.
 M.G.L. c.
 149 § 105D.
 This law is gender neutral: leave must be afforded to employees who request it, regardless of gender.
 Mass.gov.

 An employee is entitled to a total of 24 hours of leave during any 12-month period, in addition to leave available under the federal Family and Medical Leave Act, to:

-1. Participate in school activities directly related to the educational advancement of their child, such as parent-teacher conferences;
+1. Participate in school activities directly related to the educational advancement of their child, such as parent-teacher conferences, or interviewing for a new school;

-2. Accompany the child of the employee to routine medical or dental appointments; and
+2. Accompany the child of the employee to routine medical or dental appointments, such as check-ups or vaccinations; and

-3. Accompany an elderly relative – an individual of at least 60 years of age – to routine medical or dental appointments or other professional services related to the elder's care.
+3. Accompany an elderly relative – an individual of at least 60 years of age – to routine medical or dental appointments or other professional services related to the elder's care, such as interviewing at nursing or group homes.

 If the necessity for leave is foreseeable, the employee shall provide the employer with not less than seven days' notice.
 If the necessity for leave is not foreseeable, the employee shall provide such notice as is practicable.
 M.G.L. c.
 149 § 52D.